Aruvaro-Chulvi/OFFLINED/README.md

 </p>

 <p align="center">
-⚠️ The following instructions are intended for the windows x64 portable version.<br>🔥 If you want to have a look, project files are included in the github repository.<br>👥 For collaborations, please, contact us, this is our first github project, and all the help (and comprehension) would be appreciated.
+⚠️ The following instructions are intended for the windows x64 portable version provided below.<br>🔥 If you want to have a look, project files are included in the github repository.<br>👥 For collaborations, please, contact us, this is our first github project, and all the help (and comprehension) would be appreciated.
 </p><br>
 <p align="center">
   <img src="readme_images/screenshot_creators.png"